vsuusi/markkinapaikka/README.md

 ## Project summary

 Server and client creation was smooth.
 I used a lot of time in pure css, i should look into css libraries for future projects.
 In the end i faced few problems with deployment, with signin up and logging in.
-I started the project too late, and ended up not meeting all the requirements, which are for the future.
+I started the project too late, and ended up not meeting all the requirements, which I might look into the future.